grglucastr/ominii-api/README.md

 Backend API for a Tweet clone app.
 This project is being developed during the OmniStack Week by RocketSeat.

+**What this API does is** - Provide routes to be consumed by any clients that includes: web apps, mobile apps, tvs or any kind of device that connects to internet and provides a HTTP connection with this API.

-**What this API does is** - List posts, add new posts and like posts.
+The routes are for list posts, add new posts and like posts.

 It also comes with socket.io library to provide realtime comunication with its clients.